htruong/ezpi4me/README.md

 Chromebooks specifics
 --

-Chromebooks have UEFI builds by MrChromebox at http://MrChromebox.tech
+Chromebooks have UEFI builds by [MrChromebox](http://MrChromebox.tech)

 After you have flashed his firmware, you won't be able to boot stock ChromeOS anymore, but Linux and Windows (and possibly macOS, in the